mekhushi/Wach-a-mole/README.md

 Open the index.html file in your browser.
 Start playing!
 Contributions 🤝
 Feel free to contribute!
 Whether it's improving the game mechanics, adding new features, or fixing bugs, all contributions are welcome.
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request